 Breast implants change the shape, size, and contour of your breasts, available in silicone and saline versions.
-Our Texas breast implants are typically placed for cosmetic reasons, helping women who are dissatisfied with breast size achieve a more alluring figure, or for breast reconstructive surgery to restore a breast after a mastectomy.
+Our Denton breast implants are typically placed for cosmetic reasons, helping women who are dissatisfied with breast size achieve a more alluring figure, or for breast reconstructive surgery to restore a breast after a mastectomy.

 What’s right for me?

 Many women think they only have to decide on the size of their implants and whether they want saline or silicone.
 Besides the size and type of filling, however, there are decisions to be made about shape, profile, and texture.
 It can be confusing, but at Denton Plastic Surgery, one of the Northwest’s most celebrated plastic surgery clinics, Dr. Flugstad is here to make your choices easier for breast implants in Denton.

 After your detailed consultation and examination with Dr. Flugstad, we will guide you through the decision-making process, providing you with the pros and cons of each option so that you can feel confident that the decisions you make will lead to your desired result at Denton Plastic Surgery Denton.

 How do I choose the right shape for my breast implants?

 At Denton Plastic Surgery, we have experience with both round and teardrop-shaped implants, and each can provide excellent results.

 These implants each have different “profiles,” which refers to how the breast projects out from the chest in profile, or side view.
 The best choice for your body may depend on the width of your shoulders and the shape of your chest, and we will work with you to determine what implants will best suit your body.

 Round implants: The most commonly used historically, round implants add more fullness to the upper portion of the breast.